-Trifecta Health Medical Center is dedicated to helping professionals working in the Wall Street/ Financial Center area and midtown Manhattan area of New York City to get rapid relief of their ADD/ ADHD symptoms.
+Trifecta Health Medical Center is dedicated to helping professionals working in Manhattan area of New York City to get rapid relief of their ADD/ ADHD symptoms.
 Trifecta Health provides powerful psychopharmocologic intervention that is targeted and efficient and can fit into any work day, before or after normal business hours.

 If you think you may need an evaluation, please take the Adult ADHD screener below

 What is adult attention deficit disorder?

 Many adults may suffer from ADD/ ADHD and not know it.
 Like ADHD in children and teens, ADHD in adults can make life challenging.
 ADHD can make it difficult for adults to feel organized, enjoy their work, or be punctual.
 Adults with ADHD may have trouble in relationships.
 The disorder can also make adults feel restless.
 Problems generally associated with ADHD include inattention, hyperactivity, and impulsive behavior.
 Adults with attention deficit hyperactivity disorder can struggle with difficulties in one or more areas of daily life.